 Ipratropium is a antimuscarinic bronchodilator, which causes the smooth muscles of the airways to relax and allows air to pass more freely through them.
-For this reason, it is an effective treatment for a large range of conditions associated with breathing difficulties, such as asthma.
+For this reason, it is an effective treatment for asthma, COPD and other breathing related illnesses.

 What is Atrovent used to treat?

 This medication is an effective treatment for people who suffer from breathing difficulties, particularly chronic obstructive pulmonary disease (COPD) and asthma.